SAP-samples/teched2022-IN261/exercises/ex0/README.md

 ## Download the excercise material

 Go to the [tools](https://github.com/SAP-samples/teched2022-IN261/tree/main/tools) folder.
-Download the AEM Samples.
+Clone or download the AEM Samples.

 You should see the following folders: